MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 The following fields are collected:

-- **Data_Action** - An enum value with default as “Dialog”
+- **Data_Action** - An enum value with default as "Dialog"

-- **Data_ChildAction** - An enum value indicating user choice on a dialog such as user selecting “Try Preview”, “Show me how it works”.
+- **Data_ChildAction** - An enum value indicating user choice on a dialog such as user selecting "Try Preview", "Show me how it works".

 - **Data_DetachedDuration** - The time user interacts with UI.

 - **Data_PythonCenterLaunchSource** - An enum value indicating the source of Python Center launch such as “=PY(“ , ctrl+shift+alt+P.

-- **Data_UIType** - An enum value with a default of “Dialog”
+- **Data_UIType** - An enum value with a default of "Dialog"

 #### Office.Extensibility.DiscoverTryBuy.Py.PythonTakerExperienceJourney